 To accomplish this we delivered a transformation map visual aid and completed a full end user assessment report to be included in their end of phase reporting, in a very short timeframe.

 We were engaged by a public sector executive agency to support them at the conclusion of the first phase of a transformation project.
-The scope of the project was to take a group of fairly manual purchasing platforms and move them into a digital marketplace that would serve public sector and non-profit organizations.
+The scope of the project was to take a group of fairly manual purchasing platforms and move them into a digital marketplace that would serve public sector and non-profit organisations.

 The goal with this marketplace was primarily to make purchasing compliant, easy and economical in the ultimate desire to reduce costs to the taxpayers.
 In order for them to progress to the next phase of the project, they needed a method which could coherently explain the roadmap, impacts and benefits of the broad business case, whilst enabling them to request for permission to proceed and secure funding for the next phase.
 This visual would be a central diagram in their end of phase report to the board.